 To obtain a U-Visa, you must meet the following four requirements:

-- Be a victim of crime listed by USCIS;
+- Be a victim of a qualifying criminal activity;

 - Suffered physically and/or mentally because of the criminal activity;

-- Have information about criminal activity and participate in the investigation and prosecution of the crime at hand; and
+- Have information about the criminal activity and provided such information to law enforcement and participated in the investigation and prosecution of the perpetrators; and

 - The crime must have happened in the United States.

 An applicant MUST meet all these requirements and have adequate documentation to establish their eligibility.